 The actual engineering design activities necessary to update the PS&E package will vary from project to project.
 Develop a fully defined scope of work to determine resources and schedule needed for the update.
-Fully describe the required activities in the professional services contract, if one is to be used.
+Fully describe the required activities in the professional services contract if one is to be used.

-All reports, calculations, assumptions, and engineering decisions that support the changes to plans, specifications, or other documents must be sealed by the Engineer of Record (EOR) updating the PS&E package.
-Changes to the plans are approved by the EOR and require concurrence by the District Design Engineer, District Structures Design Engineer, or District Consultant Project Management Engineer, as appropriate for the type of change.
+All reports, calculations, assumptions, and engineering decisions that support changes to the component plans, BIM files, specifications, or other documents must be sealed by the Engineer of Record (EOR) updating the PS&E package.
+Changes to the component plans and BIM files are approved by the EOR, and require concurrence by the District Design Engineer, District Structures Design Engineer, or District Consultant Project Management Engineer, as appropriate for the type of change.
 Updated documentation of approvals and concurrences must be in the project file.